“If you were me, what would you do to feel better and lose some weight?”

 – Have a stressful home life.
 Argue with your family often.
 Particularly over trivial things.
 Take everything personally and don’t accept constructive criticism.
 Try to use a condescending and confrontive tone early and often.

-- Be alone often.
+– Be alone often.
 Disconnect from the world.
 Do not talk to or smile at anyone.
 Conduct all business online or through the Internet.
 No pleasantries should ever be exchanged with anyone, particularly in person.
+Avoid eye contact when in public and certainly don’t engage in any conversations, particularly in elevators.

 – Don’t relax, have fun or laugh.
 That’s childish behavior.
 Only kids should have fun.